American infant simulators help traumatised Polish youths learn to be parents

-In general, young people express positive opinions about the program.
-It lets them experience new things.
-It’s not about a trainer saying: “A baby means huge responsibility”.
-It allows them to draw their own conclusions.
-Caring about a doll pushes them to think about their own sexuality, responsibility, being mature, and coping with emotions.
+In general, young people view the program positively.
+It allows them to experience new things.
+It’s not just about a trainer saying: “A baby means huge responsibility”: it allows them to draw their own conclusions.
+Caring for a doll pushes them to think about their own sexuality, responsibility, being mature, and coping with emotions.

-I am with Oliwia every week but I know that I’m not yet prepared to have a real baby.
-I have different plans
+“I am with Oliwia every week but I know that I’m not yet prepared to have a real baby.
+I have different plans”

-Kick the habit, get the daughter back
+Kick the habit, get your daughter back

-Specialists from “Po Drugie” foundation claim that robotic dolls are universal tools not only for people with problems.
+Specialists from Po Drugie foundation claim that robotic dolls are universal tools, and are not only for traumatised people.
 For example, they can prove helpful in teaching pregnant girls how to look after a baby.
 Taking care of a doll can mean different things to different people.

 Memories etched in the mind

-In Poland they are not so common and are purchased mainly by the facilities helping the so-called disadvantaged youngsters.
-The dolls, distributed in Poland by “Po Drugie” foundation since 2016, have also been ordered by the youth educational center in Samostrzel, the youth educational center in Goniądz, the attendance center in Goleniów, and a healthcare facility in Słupsk.
-Recently, the dolls were purchased by the Warsaw Family Assistance Center.
+In Poland they are less common and are purchased mainly by the facilities helping so-called disadvantaged youngsters.
+The dolls, distributed in Poland by the Po Drugie foundation since 2016, have also been ordered by the youth educational center in Samostrzel, the youth educational center in Goniądz, the attendance center in Goleniów and a healthcare facility in Słupsk.
+Recently, the dolls were also purchased by the Warsaw Family Assistance Center.